pulumi/docs/content/blog/self-hosted-search-and-deploy/index.md

 - **Scheduled Deployments:** Schedule deployments to occur at specific times.
 - **Review Stacks:** Review and approve stack changes before deployment.

+Get more details on these features in our [Pulumi Deployments documentation](/docs/pulumi-cloud/deployments).
 For more information on how to enable it in your self-hosted instance read the [self-hosted Pulumi Deployments documentation](/docs/pulumi-cloud/self-hosted/components/api/#deployments).

 ## Wrapping It Up